 This step essentially involves designing the relay wiring between electrical components.
 At this point, the remote control aspects of the design should also be addressed.

-During this step, the engineering team supports the construction team to make sure the substation is accurately built.
+During this step, the engineering team supports the construction team to make sure the station is accurately built.
 This also includes correcting any design issues that come up during the construction process.
 It also may include ordering additional materials, including SCADA software.